 Of course, there is still the ridiculousness of it all, but the show is so brilliantly written, and it’s clear the creators invest love and care into it, that it is literally able to get away with anything.
 Miguel being able to walk again after three weeks, sure – why not?
 A bunch of kids taking justice into their own hands instead of calling the police, sure!

-But, as I write this, I find myself being overly-critical as I start to list some of the things I wish I had seen more of, like: a bigger presence for Johnny (because I feel as though even thought there are many cogs in this wheel, it should still be Johnny, that is at the centre of the show).
+But, as I write this, I find myself being overly-critical as I start to list some of the things I wish I had seen more of, like: a bigger presence for Johnny (because I feel as though even though there are many cogs in this wheel, it should still be Johnny, that is at the centre of the show).
 Or, I wish we had seen more of Robby and Miguel, and their dynamic, but I understand that this season was aimed to set up the next as supposed to being seen as a stand-alone season.

 There is one thing that I wish the season hadn’t have done and I can’t overlook no matter how much I love the season.
 The reason I love Cobra Kai, and it made me such a fan, to the point I made an entire post on it was because it had these themes that were so complex; about heroes, villains and redemption.